-Table 2: Assumed Asset Allocations of the Actual Portfolio and the Reference Portfolio as at 30 June 2019
+Table 2: Assumed Asset Allocations of the Actual Portfolio and the Reference Portfolio as at 30 June 2020

 Asset Class Actual Portfolio (%) Reference Portfolio (%)

-International Equities 60.6 68.1
+International Equities 61.0 70.0

-New Zealand Equities 8.8 10.0
+New Zealand Equities 8.4 10.0

-Global Fixed Interest 8.8 21.9
+Global Fixed Interest 6.4 20.0

-Catastrophe Risk 5.8 n/a
+Catastrophe Risk 6.7 n/a

-Life Settlements 3.7 n/a
+Life Settlements 4.2 n/a

 Alternative Risk 10.2 n/a

-Commodities 2.1 n/a
+Commodities 3.1 n/a

 Total 100.0 100.0

-Foreign Currency Exposure (20.0) (20.0)
+Foreign Currency Exposure (17.5) (20.0)

-- The Reference Portfolio is a simple, notional portfolio, invested passively in liquid public markets only. - · Asset values, as at 30 June 2019, are projected from actual 31 December 2018 asset values. - The Board's forecast of the performance of the Actual Portfolio depends on assumptions with respect to the returns (before tax) from each asset class.
+- The Reference Portfolio is a simple, notional portfolio, invested passively in liquid public markets only. - Asset values, as at 30 June 2020, are projected from average values for the 6 months to 31 December 2019. - The Board's forecast of the performance of the Actual Portfolio depends on assumptions with respect to the returns (before tax) from each asset class.
 Actual returns from each asset class may vary from the long term return assumptions used and asset class exposures may vary over time. - The assumed returns for the Reference Portfolio are Management's ten year forecasts including an allowance for current market valuations. - The assumed returns for the Actual Portfolio include expected added value from active divergences from the Reference Portfolio. - Actual investment management fees may vary from those projected because asset values may vary significantly from expected levels and performance fees are paid to some managers if agreed performance targets are exceeded. - Currency hedging to New Zealand dollars is in place for all international assets while leaving an overall level of foreign currency exposure the Board considers is prudent.
 The net currency exposure benchmark is currently 20% of the Fund's assets.
-The Fund's foreign currency exposure may vary from 0 40%. - Projected entitlement payments from the Fund are \$10 million per month. - Taxation assumptions are summarised in Table 3 below.
+The Fund's foreign currency exposure may vary from 0-40%. - Projected entitlement payments from the Fund are \$13 million per month. - Taxation assumptions are summarised in Table 3 on page 9.